Information for Mentors

 - Peer Mentor Application

 All new mentors must have a Mentor Reference Form filled out by someone else on their behalf, recommending them to this ministry.
 Please forward the link to an appropriate person, such as a pastor, church lay leader, professor, spiritual friend, supervisor, or an APU employee.

-The Office for Discipleship Ministries and the Office of the Campus Pastors are available to support you as you provide spiritual mentorship for your undergraduate student.
+The Campus Ministry team is available to support you as you provide spiritual mentorship for your undergraduate student.
 We will contact you periodically throughout the semester to follow up with you, and we will provide occasional gatherings for mentors.
 You are free to contact us at any time if there is anything we can do to support you as you mentor your APU student.

 Check out our website for key dates and forms that may be helpful to you as you explore interest in mentoring an APU student.
 Thank you for your desire to equip the next generation of disciples!